AceDataCloud/FluxAPI/README.md

 - `model`: the generation model, defaulting to `flux-dev`.
 - `callback_url`: the URL to receive the callback result.

-After selection, you can see that the corresponding code is also generated on the right side, as shown in the image below:
+After selection, you can see that the corresponding code is also generated on the right side, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/8q7aux.png" width="500" class="m-auto"></p>

-Click the "Try" button to test, as shown in the above image, and we get the following result:
+Click the "Try" button to test, as shown in the image above, and we get the following result:

 ```json
 {